NUpolisci/NU-math-camp/resources/README.md

 **Blogs or threads with useful information**

-- [Raul Pachecho-Vega, PhD](http://www.raulpacheco.org/resources/) this blog has a lot of templates for structuring seemingly nebulous project components.
+- [Raul Pacheco-Vega, PhD](http://www.raulpacheco.org/resources/) this blog has a lot of templates for structuring seemingly nebulous project components.

 - [Andrew Gelman](https://statmodeling.stat.columbia.edu/) is a widely read methods and current events blog, now including contributors other than Gelman.
 Some of the entries are commentary on public events, however there are also a lot on methods, causal inference, and computational social science.

+- ["How to Conference"](https://preprints.apsanet.org/engage/apsa/article-details/6201c6e2cbb4f49a2db95354) by Turner et al. for conference professionalization tips

+- [Jessica Calarco's](http://www.jessicacalarco.com/tips-tricks) tips and tricks for grad school and navigating academia.
+You can also check out her book [A Field Guide to Grad School (2020)](https://press.princeton.edu/books/paperback/9780691201092/a-field-guide-to-grad-school), also available as an Ebook for around $10.